artsmia/collection-info/adopt-a-painting.md

 * A color photo of the sponsor with the adopted object installed in the gallery.
 * A credit line on the gallery label giving recognition to the adoptive sponsor, good for five years.

-As a valued supporter of our curatorial department and the MIA, we thank you in advance for your consideration.
+As a valued supporter of our curatorial department and Mia, we thank you in advance for your consideration.

 Thank you for your commitment to this museum!